winft/theseus-ship/CONTRIBUTING.md

 * Only the following types are allowed:
   * build: changes to the CMake build system, dependencies or other build-related tooling
+  * ci: changes to CI configuration files and scripts
   * docs: documentation only changes to overall project or code
   * feat: new feature
   * fix: bug fix